tedkotz/cards60/Readme.md

 *Players 2-6 or 10*
 Usually teams of 2.
 Trump is always spades.
-Dealer's left bids and
+Eldest bids and leads
-leads first.
+first.
 Each player
 bids number of tricks
 they will take.
 May bid
 blind, without looking at